 5) Sea lions

-One of the closest relatives to the Seals is the Sea Lions, who do not possess one of the two ancestral cones.
+One of the closest relatives to the Seals is the Sea Lion, which does not possess one of the two ancestral cones.
 This makes them color blind, but according to studies, they can distinguish between the blue and green of the electromagnetic spectrum.

 Sea lions, like seals, have their eyesight adapted for dark and murky underwater and possess a tapetum lucidum that gives them their night vision.